cohortfsllc/cohortfs-ceph/doc/man/8/rbd.rst

    Specifies the number of objects to stripe over before looping back to the first object.
 See striping section (below) for more details.

-.. option:: --snap snap

-   Specifies the snapshot name for the specific operation.

 .. option:: --id username